chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 This section discuss how we create tables in the private schema.

+- uuid single primary key
-- Tables use a uuid column as the primary key.
+  - All tables use a uuid column as the primary key.
 The purpose of this decision is to make creating very large (and often replicated) systems easier to manage.
 Doing so also allows for clients to define their own uuid values and removes a potential centralized process.
-- All tables have a single primary key (even if it is a link table).
+  - All tables have a 'single' primary key (even if it is a link table).
 The purpose of this decision is to enable the concept of table_name + record_uu unique record identification.
 Said another way, if you know the table_name and the record_uu of any given record, you can always find the details associated with that record.
 This convention also allows us to create many features that are shared across all records in all tables.
 These features include centralized logs, attachments, and attributes.
-- Any column that references a table should use the column name `table_name`.
+- `table_name` reference - any column that references a table should use the column name `table_name`.
-- All core chuck-stack tables will begin with `stk_`.
-Example: `stk_business_partner`.
+- `stk_` prefx - all core chuck-stack tables will begin with `stk_`.
+Example: `stk_bp`.
   - Your organization should chose a table prefix that resembles your organization's name if you wish to add new tables or new columns.
 Example: the Good-Care Medical organization could have a prefix of `gcm_`.
-- Link tables should have a table name suffix of `_lnk`.
+- `_lnk` link table suffix - link tables should have a table name suffix of `_lnk`.
-- Tables should have comments that describe the purpose of the table.
-Because AI is so proficient at understanding SQL DDL, we can define both how the table operates and why it exists in the same location.
-Because SQL is self describing, we can query table comments to obtain help documentation with no extra effort.
-- Both table and column comments can contain carriage returns; therefore, you can add human readable markdown and structured json, yaml, and toml data in your comments.
-Note: there is no convention in this bullet yet...
-- Translations are maintained in separate table mirroring the text fields of the table it is translated from.
-For example, the `stk_business_partner` table might have a table named `stk_business_partner_trl` that will have one record per business partner per active language.
+- `_trl` translation suffix - translations are maintained in separate table mirroring the text fields of the table it is translated from.
+For example, the `stk_bp` table might have a table named `stk_bp_trl` that will have one record per business partner per active language.

 ## Column Conventions

-- Primary uuid key (`_uu` suffix) - All tables have a single primary key per the above discussion.
+- primary key `_uu` suffix - All tables have a single primary key per the above discussion.
-- Foreign keys end with a `_uu` suffix.
-Example `stk_some_other_table_uu`.
+- foreign keys `_uu` suffix - example `stk_some_other_table_uu`.
 There are times when this convention is not possible due to multiple references to the same table.
 When a duplicate is needed, add an adjective before the `_uu` suffix.
-Examples: `stk_business_partner_ship_to_uu` and `stk_business_partner_bill_to_uu`.
+Examples: `stk_bp_ship_to_uu` and `stk_bp_bill_to_uu`.
-- When naming columns the noun comes first and the adjective comes next.
+- noun first column name - when naming columns the noun comes first and the adjective comes next.
 Example: stk_wf_state_next_uu where state is the noun and next is the adjective.
 The benefit of this approach is that like columns (and the resulting methods/calls) appear next to each other alphabetically.
-- Use columns of type text (instead of varchar with unspecified length).
+- text column - use columns of type text (instead of varchar with unspecified length).
 Only choose a varchar with a specific length when there is a compelling reason to do so.
 Even then try not to...
-- Boolean values must have a default value defined at the table level.
+- boolean column - boolean values must have a default value defined at the table level.
-- Any column that references a column should use the column name `column_name`.
+- `column_name` reference - any column that references a column should use the column name as `column_name`.
-- Consider using the column's description/comment to hold column_label and column_description
-  - comment on column wf_process.name is '{"column_label": "Name", "column_description": "Name describing the record"}';
-  - select pg_catalog.col_description(c.oid, col.ordinal_position::int)::json->>'column_label' ...
-  - see sql/readme.md for more details <!-- TODO: old reference - needs to be changed -->

 ## Standard Columns
 This sections lists the mandatory and optional columns found in chuck-stack tables.
 Notice that coding and naming by convention plays a role in primary key name and foreign key relationships.
 As you will see below, you know the primary key column name as a function of the table name.
-You know the foreign key table name as a function of the foreign key column name.
+You know the foreign key table name as a function of the foreign key column name when the convention allows.

 ### Mandatory Columns

 - primary key - The primary key column bears the name of the table with a `_uu` suffix.
 Example: `stk_some_table_uu`
 - `stk_tenant_uu` - foreign key reference to the tenant that owns the record
 - `stk_entity_uu` - financial set of books that owns the record
-- `created` - timestampz indicating when the record was created.
+- `created` - timestamptz indicating when the record was created.
 - `stk_created_by_uu` - uuid foreign key reference to the database user/role that created the record.
-- `updated` - timestampz indicating when the record was last updated.
+- `updated` - timestamptz indicating when the record was last updated.
 - `stk_updated_by_uu` - uuid foreign key reference to the database user/role that last updated the record.
 - `stk_session_uu` - must be set with every insert and update.
 This tells events (and everything else) what where the details (user,role,docdate, etc...) surrounding this change.